rayokuma/FFGL_Resolume_custom_plugin/README.md

 - In resolume, make sure you are receiving and sending OSC data.
 Check the preference window > OSC.
 The settings should look like the following.
 <img src="https://user-images.githubusercontent.com/53759287/150970306-cc50a477-453f-44b6-b939-6358a6c28c76.png" width="400">
-- In unreal, make a new blueprint class and paste [these blueprints](https://blueprintue.com/blueprint/bbi09fgf/) inside.
+- In unreal, make a new blueprint class and paste the copied blueprint inside.
 This blueprint is fully customizable as well.
 However, it should correspond with your plug-in.
 - Put the Off world camera in the scene.

 <img src="https://user-images.githubusercontent.com/53759287/150969612-e06020b1-177f-4efe-a77e-8b89422189bb.png" width="500">